samliu/fishing/lures.md

 __What makes a good lure angler?__:

-* Efficieny: a good lure angler will try to cover a lot of water quickly to see if there are fish and what kind of patterns they are reacting to.
+* Efficiency: a good lure angler will try to cover a lot of water quickly to see if there are fish and what kind of patterns they are reacting to.
+Otherwise you waste a lot of time fishing the wrong style or lure.
 * Patterns: Yoyo (up and down), Crawl (like yoyo but along the bottom), Burn (retrieve VERY fast), Dead Stick (still at bottom for 5-6 seconds, then inch along slowly to imitate a dying fish)

 ## Jerkbaits